-New card index system replaces old ledger-based bookkeeping methods at International and locals.
+A new card index system replaces old ledger-based bookkeeping methods at International and locals.

-December: Membership reaches million mark.
+December: Membership reaches the million mark.

 At convention John English is elected General Secretary-Treasurer; International Brotherhood of Teamsters convention denounces Taft-Hartley.

-Dave Beck named Executive Vice President.
+Dave Beck is named Executive Vice President.

-September: National Warehouse Conference formed.
+September: National Warehouse Conference is formed.

-October: National Conference of Fruit, Vegetable and Produce Industries is formed; National Automotive, Petroleum and Allied Trades Division formed.
+October: National Conference of Fruit, Vegetable and Produce Industries is formed; National Automotive, Petroleum and Allied Trades Division is formed.